 The Soil Amendment trials aim to assess the effectiveness of using the soil amendment, Iron Man Gypsum to reduce phosphorus loss off high nutrient land use sites.
 Soil amendments are products that bind with phosphorus, keeping it within the soil available for plant growth rather than washing into waterways.

-This trial will use the soil amendment Iron Man Gypsum (IMG), a by-product of the Iluka Mineral Sands mine in Capel.
+This trial is using the soil amendment Iron Man Gypsum (IMG), a by-product of the Iluka Mineral Sands mine in Capel.
 IMG is a soft brown loamy material with very high phosphorus retention capacity.
 It is made up 85% gypsum and 12% iron oxides, with the balance manganese minerals and has been extensively trialled on turf farms on the Swan Coastal plain.

-Four soil amendment trial sites are being established on sites with a high risk of nutrient loss in the Geographe Catchment.
-Two of those trials are already well underway.
+Four soil amendment trial sites are established on sites with a high risk of nutrient loss in the Geographe Catchment.

 The City of Busselton has partnered with the Department of Water and Environmental Regulation and Iluka Resources to trial the use of the Iron Man Gypsum (IMG) soil amendment beneath the new oval at the Vasse sporting complex.
 View map.
 The IMG has been incorporated into the subsoil using a rotary hoe.
 The sandy soils at the oval site have a high phosphorous content due to past grazing and horticulture, making the oval ideal for a large scale trial.